West Nickel Mines School shooting: Perpetrator

-Roberts' suicide note also spoke of the anger he had held against God.

 911 calls and timeline of events

 Several 911 calls were made on October 2, 2006.
-Transcripts of the shooting related 911 calls were released to the public on October 10, 2006.
-The known callers include Amos Smoker (the man who made the first call reporting an armed invader at the school), Mr. Roberts (the shooter) and his wife Marie.
-The local 911 dispatchers sent the calls to either the local Lancaster County law enforcement dispatch or the state police.
-Lancaster County is unable to provide transcripts for the calls transferred outside of Lancaster County dispatch, such as calls transferred to the state police.
+Transcripts of the shooting-related 911 calls were released to the public on October 10, 2006.
+The known callers include Amos Smoker (the man who made the first call reporting an armed invader at the school), Roberts (the shooter), and his wife Marie.
+The local 911 dispatchers sent the calls to the local Lancaster County law enforcement dispatch or the state police.
+Lancaster County cannot provide transcripts for the calls transferred outside of Lancaster County dispatch, as such calls transferred to the state police.